dantemogrim/serenity-now/README.md

 _Prerequisites - Here you will need both a code editor and [NPM](https://formulae.brew.sh/formula/node) installed._

 1. Download this repo to your computer by pressing the big, green `Code` button.
-2. Open up the folder in a Text Editor of your choice.
+2. Open up the folder in a code editor of your choice.
 3. In your CLI `cd` all the way into the `project` folder.
 4. In your CLI type `npm run install` followed by `npm run start`.
 5. Your CLI should now have kick started a localhost on your browser.
 You can access the project from there.
 Have fun!